ComradeCat/ComradeCat/README.md

 Hi, I’m Kat.
-That's not my real name because my real name is hard to pronounce.
+That's not my real name because my real name is hard to pronounce in English.